PREreview/rapid-prereview/README.md

 #### Development

-To work on the extension you can:
+To work (or test / demo) the extension you can:
 1. start a dev server (run `npm start`)
 2. follow the instruction below depending on whether you want to work with Chrome or Firefox.